avyboy/aresmush/features/handles.md

 ---
 {% include JB/setup %}

-> **This description is a draft for a system that does not yet exist.
-It's still a work in progress and subject to change.**

 Ares provides a number of cross-game features, the biggest of which is the **Handles** system.

 # What are Handles?